 Photos should be sent in medium to high resolution.
 Images CANNOT simply be increased in size for better resolution, increasing the size of a small file will only make it more pixilated and blurry.

 4-Color Printing: Offset/Process Printing prints 4 colors CMYK (Cyan, Magenta, Yellow & Black) as miniature dots in precise closeness to each other.
 Almost any color can be created by the subtle overlapping of these 4 inks when printed.
-Unlike inkjet printers or color photocopiers, full color (CMYK) printing provides accurate, detailed, and brilliant representation of your advertising design at affordable prices.
+Unlike inkjet printers or color photocopiers, full color (CMYK) printing provides accurate, detailed, and brilliant representation of your advertising design.
 Look at any magazine cover for an example of 4-color process printing.
-This is the kind of printing found at "commercial printers", not your local quick print shop.
+Offset printing produces better results than digital printing which is used by many quick print shops.

 4/0, 4/1 and 4/4: 4/0 means printing 4-color process on 1 side and white or blank on the other side.
 4/1 means printing 4-color process on 1 side and grayscale on the other side.
 4/4 means printing 4-color process on both sides.